 The matters to consider when looking at a PIPE are as follows:

 - Shareholder Approval: UK public companies (Official List and AIM) must obtain prior shareholder approval (a 75% majority of those shareholders voting) to make non pre-emptive issues for cash.
 In order to comply with IPC Guidelines, most UK public companies (Official List and AIM) at their AGM each year will typically only seek authority to allow them to issue shares for cash on a non-pre-emptive basis for no more than 5% of their issued share capital (with the ability to increase this by a further 5% for acquisitions or specified capital investments).
+The Pre-emption Group has recommended that, in the current climate and until 30 November 2020, shareholders consider supporting disapplication authorities of up to 20%, but has confirmed that it does not intent to extend this relaxation beyond that date.

 The IPC Guidelines are even more stringent than the Listing Rules and require a company not to issue its shares (or convertible loan stock) on a non pre-emptive basis at a discount of more than 5% to the market value although it is likely that if the choice for shareholders were one of survival for the listed company, shareholders would be less concerned with ensuring compliance with these guidelines.